Jayjay8182/multipurpose-discord-bot/README.md

+# This project uses the old discord.py and has been archived
 # multipurpose-discord-bot

 ## Important note: The 'run' command allows you to execute python code from a discord message (you can use codeblocks too).
 It is sandboxed to only allow access to certain modules and can be edited, DO NOT make this command available to anyone